 When a package is installed with

-image.
-To see the newly installed RPMs, the system needs to be rebooted with
+To see the newly installed RPMs, the system needs to be rebooted with the new image.

-On Silverblue, the root filesystem is immutable.
-This means that
+On Fedora Silverblue, the root filesystem is immutable.

-/var is where all of Silverblue’s runtime state is stored.
+/var is where all of Fedora Silverblue’s runtime state is stored.

-Symlinks are used to make traditional state-carrying directories available in their expected
+Symlinks are used to make traditional state-carrying directories available in their expected locations.

 This means that separate home partitions should be mounted on

-For a more detailed explanation of Silverblue’s filesystem layout, refer to the excellent libostree documentation.
+For a more detailed explanation of Fedora Silverblue’s filesystem layout, refer to the excellent libostree documentation.